OpenTTD/grfcodec/README.txt

 If no command-line arguments are specified, NFORenum will read from standard input and write to standard output.

+The default search paths for the .renum directory are as follows:
+  .
+  $HOME
+  $HOMEDRIVE$HOMEPATH
+If the .renum directory is not found in any of these locations, NFORenum will attempt to create one in each location, starting from the bottom of the list and working up.
+This can be overridden with the --data option.

 The NFORenum will exit with one of the following error codes: (The highest applicable code will be returned)